fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 > > pic here

-### Training with Node.js
+### Training on a server with Node.js

 The previous section was written with the assumption that you are familiar and comfortable with Python or R. That results in the conversion step in the workflow.

-It is also possible to train on the server using [Node.js](https://www.tensorflow.org/js/guide/nodejs).
+It is also possible to train on a server using [Node.js](https://www.tensorflow.org/js/guide/nodejs).
 This method removes the limitations from the browser environment (we are now able to access the file system, for example) and give access to GPUs.
 The training performance is [equivalent to using Python and R](https://groups.google.com/a/tensorflow.org/forum/#!topic/tfjs/4qIbyhrDZC0).